supriya-1025/phishing-detection-system/README.md

 ---

-**Made with ❤️ for cybersecurity education**

-⚠️ **Disclaimer**: For educational purposes only.
+ **Disclaimer**: For educational purposes only.
 Not a replacement for professional security tools.